ozgur/python-firebase/README.rst

 Authentication
 ------------------

-Authentication in Firebase is nothing but to simply creating a token that conforms to the JWT standarts and, putting it into the querystring with the name **auth**.
+Authentication in Firebase is nothing but to simply creating a token that conforms to the JWT standards and, putting it into the querystring with the name **auth**.
 The library creates that token for you so you never end up struggling with constructing a valid token on your own.
 If the data has been protected against write/read operations with some security rules, the backend sends an appropriate error message back to the client with the status code **403 Forbidden**.

 .. code-block:: python